usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 ## Modify Phase

-The third and final part of an OSCAL Profile is the `modify` section.
+The third and final part of an OSCAL profile is the `modify` section.
 In this section fine-grained edits can be made to the output resolved catalog.

 These edits can be used to tailor controls to match an organization's needs, such as adding specific guidance, removing extraneous details, or even changing the meaning of a control.